ManuelHany/JS_starters_finals/notes.md

 15. `arguments` are the actual values that were passed during the function call.
 16. there is `console.warn()`, `console.error()` and `console.table()`
 17. you can use the debugger either by breakpoints in sources tab inside the browser or by using the `debugger` keyword insid our code.
+18. there are multiple ways to listen to an even on browser `addEventListener` is the most famous. it takes 2 arguments, First the type of the event like 'click'..etc. and second the reaction to the event.